Why are my teeth discoloured?

 Tooth whitening is the use of a bleaching agent to whiten the colour of your teeth.
-Not everyone is suitable for tooth whitening.
-Your dentist will help determine whether whitening is suitable for you or not.
-Factors that could make treatment unsuitable for whitening are: discoloured teeth from medication, teeth that have hot and cold sensitivity, teeth that lack enamel, use of tobacco products, gum disease, age and pregnancy or breast feeding.
+Not everyone is suitable for tooth whitening however your dentist will help determine whether whitening is suitable procedure for you.